Outline of Complete Thyself

 - The necessity and centrality of work in modern life.

-- What if anything does Aristotle have to say about the realm of work?
+- What, if anything, does Aristotle have to say about work?

-- The impact of the scientific revolution, the industrial revolution, and the Enlightenment.
+- The impact of modernity (the Renaissance, the scientific revolution, the industrial revolution, the Enlightenment, democracy, capitalism, the sexual revolution, etc.).

 - Individualism and instrumentalism in modern life.